 Do I need to be confident riding on the road?

-Don’t worry!
-If you feel a little unconfident riding on the road, you could try searching for a ride that makes the most of off-road trails or traffic-free places like parks.
-It’s a great way to build your confidence before tackling the roads.
-Even then though you won’t be on your own in an HSBC UK Breeze group.
+If you feel ready to ride on the road, you could try searching for a ride that makes the most of off-road trails or traffic-free places like parks.
+It’s a great way to build your confidence.

 Who do I contact if I need to ask something?